FlawlessNa/Legends/README.md

   - [ ] [Optional] combine with their HP bar
 - [ ] Generic Generator class for the botting library + incorporated failsafe methods
 - [ ] Improvements to the QueueAction wrapping
-- [ ] Improvements to RoyalsData management
+- [ ] Improvements to RoyalsData management (split into subclasses)
 - [ ] Add slice creation from box objects used to crop a numpy array (considers the client margins as well)
 - [ ] Skill Specs Finder
 - [ ] Major clean-up of the Royals library